tronovav/geoip2-update/README.md

 REQUIREMENTS
 ------------

-The minimum requirement by this library that your Web server supports PHP >= 5.3.0 with curl library.
+The minimum requirement of this library is for your web server to support PHP> = 5.3.0 with `curl` extension.
+And an optional `zip` extension if you want to update the `csv` database.

 INSTALLATION
 ------------